Freedom of religion in Serbia: History

-World War II

-Following German invasion, Yugoslavia was divided between the Axis powers, as well as a newly created Croatian puppet state led by the Ustashe.
+Following German invasion, Yugoslavia was divided between the Axis powers, as well as a newly created Croatian puppet state led by the Ustaše.
 The anti-Axis resistance movement was split into two major groups: royalist Chetniks and communist Partisans.
 As the country descended into what was effectively a civil war, there was an immense amount of ethno-religiously motivated violence.
 The majority of the Jewish population of Yugoslavia was killed by Axis-aligned forces, with only 17% surviving the war.
 Ustashe and German troops massacred Orthodox Serb civilians, while Chetnik militias targeted (Catholic) Croats and Muslims.

-Socialist Yugoslavia

-Following the end of World War II, Serbia was reconstituted as part of the Socialist Federal Republic of Yugoslavia, which established a nominally secular state (although at times it displayed favoritism toward the Serbian Orthodox Church), and did not engage in anti-religious campaigns to the extent of other countries in the Eastern Bloc.
+Following the end of World War II, Serbia was reconstituted as part of the Socialist Federal Republic of Yugoslavia, which established a nominally secular state, and did not engage in anti-religious campaigns to the extent of other countries in the Eastern Bloc.

 In the late 1980s, Slobodan Milošević became one of the most powerful politicians in the country.
-Despite having a previous reputation as a hard-line communist anti-nationalist, Milošević pivoted toward Serbian nationalism, and repressed demands for cultural autonomy from Yugoslavia's other ethnic groups.
-This in turn further motivated calls for independence from non-Serb ethnic groups, culminating in overwhelmingly successful independence referendums in Croatia and Slovenia in 1991 and 1990 respectively.
+Despite having a previous reputation as a hard-line communist anti-nationalist, Milošević pivoted toward Serbian nationalism.
+This in turn further motivated calls for independence from non-Serb ethnic groups, culminating in overwhelmingly successful independence referendums in Croatia and Slovenia in 1991 and 1990, respectively.

-Dissolution of Yugoslavia (1991 – 2006)

 Yugoslavia broke apart in a series of wars over the course of the 1990s.
-Serbia provided significant material support to the Yugoslav People's Army (JNA) and Serb paramilitary forces, which in turn committed numerous war crimes, many of which were motivated by enmities along ethnic and religious lines, primarily targeting Albanians, Croats, and Bosniaks.
-Charges included the deliberate targeting of civilians, mass rape and genocide, among others.
+Serbia provided significant material support to the Yugoslav People's Army and Serb paramilitary forces, which in turn committed numerous war crimes, many of which were motivated by enmities along ethnic and religious lines, primarily targeting Albanians, Croats, and Bosniaks.

-Republic of Serbia (2006 – present)

-In 2006, Serbia adopted a new constitution, replacing a previous constitution passed in 1990.
-This constitution continues to guarantee the freedom of belief and religion.
-Kosovo, which had been home to most of Serbia's Muslim population, unilaterally declared its independence from Serbia in 2008.

-Human rights watchdog organizations have criticized Serbia's reticence in complying with war crime investigations for its actions during the wars of Yugoslav dissolution.